Mexico Field Trips, February and March 1980

 Janey had only one brochure: it was about the school where she was

-already registered.
+already registered [in Cuernavaca].
 The school was called “Cemanahuac”, and it

 sounded really interesting, so I asked her if it was okay if I tagged